Rahul Kaswan

 Rahul Kaswan (born 20 January 1977) is an Indian politician.
 A member of the Indian National Congress, he serves as Member of Parliament, Lok Sabha from Churu.
 Previously, he was also elected to the Lok Sabha in 2014 and 2019 general elections as a member of the Bharatiya Janata Party.

 Early life

 He was born to Ram Singh Kaswan, a former MP from Churu and his grandfather Deep Chand Kaswan served as an MLA from Sadulpur.

 Political career

-Kaswan has been elected to the Lok Sabha in 2014, 2019, and again in 2024.
-He is a member of the Indian National Congress.
+Ram Singh Kaswan got a ticket for his son Rahul Kaswan in his own place and fielded him in the elections.
+He won in the 2014 election and 2019 election in Modi wave.
+However, in 2024, the party denied him the ticket.
+The MP then left the party and joined Indian National Congress.
+Later Won 2024 election on Congress ticket in Anti BJP wave in the region.